- RCM Home

 - Links to Resources

-Adopted by resolution A/RES/508(XVI) at the sixteenth session of the General Assembly of the World Tourism Organization (Dakar, Senegal, 28 November − 2 December 2005).
-(Buenos Aires, Argentina, 30 September - 4 October 1991)
+Adopted by resolution A/RES/508(XVI) at the sixteenth session of the General Assembly of the World Tourism Organization (Dakar, Senegal, 28 November − 2 December 2005), and a recommended measure for tourism safety by resolution A/9/RES/284 at its ninth session of the General Assembly (Buenos Aires, Argentina, 30 September - 4 October 1991).

 GUIDELINES ON TRAVEL ADVISORIES

 A wide variety of relevant governmental and non-governmental sources should be used, whenever possible and appropriate, in gathering information for preparing advisories.

 Travel advisories should be accurate, relevant and appropriate, avoid ambiguous language as well as bias and political considerations.